3 Entropy

 Recall the Moivre-Sterling formula which for large \(n\) allow to approximate the factorial by \[ \log n! \approx n \log n -n \] With this \[ \begin{split} \log W &= \log n! - \sum_{k=1}^K \log n_k!\\ & \approx n \log n -n - \sum_{k=1}^K (n_k \log n_k -n_k) \\ & = \sum_{k=1}^K n_k \log n - \sum_{k=1}^K n_k \log n_k\\ & = - n \sum_{k=1}^K \frac{n_k}{n} \log\left( \frac{n_k}{n} \right)\\ & = -n \sum_{k=1}^K \log (\hat{q}_k) \, \hat{q}_k \\ & = n H(\hat{Q}) \end{split} \]

 The above combinatorial derivation of entropy is one of the cornerstones of statistical mechanics and is credited to Boltzmann (1877) and Gibbs (1878).
 The number of elements \(n_1, \ldots, n_K\) in each of the \(K\) classes corresponds to the macrostate and any of the \(W\) different allocations of the \(n\) elements to the \(K\) classes to an underlying microstate.
-The multinomial coefficient, and hence entropy, is largest when there are only small differences (or none) among the \(n_i\), i.e. when samples are equally spread across the \(K\) bins.
+The multinomial coefficient, and hence entropy, is largest when there are only small differences (or none) among the \(n_i\), i.e. when the individual elements are equally spread across the \(K\) bins.

 In statistics the above derivation of entropy was rediscovered by Wallis (1962).